 Washington University-St. Louis

 Sam Fox School of Design & Visual Arts

 Pertains to the accreditation of architecture schools.

 - Additional Information

 The Architectural Technology program is offered at our Meramec campus, as well as online.
-Students make take general education classes toward this degree at any of our four campuses, our five eduction centers, and online.
+Students may take general education classes toward this degree at any of our four campuses, our five education centers, and online.